MadagacarDave/SeasonsTracker/README.md

 - clone this repo in packs
 - start up Emotracker with a `-dev` (I just created a new shortcut and added it)

-Now any changes you make will be loaded into EmoTracker (from what I can tell, you do have to close EmoTracker and reopen it to get any new changes)
+Now any changes you make will be loaded into EmoTracker.
+If you make more changes, hit "reset tracker button" to load the new changes